Richardv10/food_blog/README.md

 echo web: gunicorn FOOD_BLOG.wsgi > Procfile

-## Set-up Cloudinary
+### Set-up Cloudinary

 - Set up free account with Cloudinary
 - Copy the cloudinary URL to Heroku CONFIG VARS
 - Set cloudinary to use HTTPS through settings.py

-## Set-up Spoonacular
+### Set-up Spoonacular

 - Create a free account with Spoonacular
-- Copy the API key from the user area to Heroku config VARS
+- Copy the API key from the user area to Heroku CONFIG VARS (For this project I have used Rapid API's student offer)